Dunnes Stores strike: Strike

-Recognition
+Recognition and legacy

+Irish Nobel Peace Prize winner Sean MacBride attended at least one of the strikes in May 1985.

 The workers eventually met future president of South Africa and Nobel Peace Prize winner Nelson Mandela when he received the Freedom of the City of Dublin in 1990.
 Mandela said that the strikers demonstrated to South Africans that "ordinary people far away from the crucible of apartheid cared for our freedom" and helped him keep going when he was in prison.

 A plaque commemorating the action, presented by South African President Thabo Mbeki, was unveiled on Henry Street in Dublin in June 2008, and a street has been named after Mary Manning in Johannesburg.
 Some of the strikers attended the funeral of Nelson Mandela in 2013.
-The Irish Nobel Peace Prize winner Sean MacBride attended at least one of the strikes in May 1985.

 Ewan MacColl wrote a song about the strike, titled "Ten young women and one young man", for a concert in Dublin.
-Christy Moore sings the song "Dunnes Stores" written by Sandra Kerr about the strike.
-The UK pop group, Latin Quarter dedicated their 1989 album Swimming Against the Stream to the 11 workers.
+Christy Moore sings the song "Dunnes Stores", written by Sandra Kerr, about the strike.
+The UK pop group Latin Quarter dedicated their 1989 album Swimming Against the Stream to the 11 workers.

 In 2014, a documentary about the strike, Blood Fruit, was released.

-A play Strike! by Tracy Ryan ran at the Southwark Playhouse in the spring of 2023.
+A play called Strike! by Tracy Ryan ran at the Southwark Playhouse in the spring of 2023.